 - Satisfactory completion of all units of work available in 240 hour course is required to be eligible for this qualification.

-The following patterns of study are possible (availability will be confirmed by the school):
+The following pattern of study are possible (availability will be confirmed by the school):

 - 240 hour course over 2 years